 Sometimes no symptoms are present.
-When symptoms do appear, they
+When symptoms do appear, they may include:

-replacement, rest, a diet of soft foods, and education about the importance of frequent hand-washing and other preventive measures.
+To diagnose amebiasis, a doctor will have laboratory tests done on a stool sample.
+Treatment may include medicine, fluid replacement, rest, a diet of soft foods, and education about the importance of frequent hand-washing and other preventive measures.

 Medical Review: William H. Blahd, Jr., MD, FACEP - Emergency Medicine & H. Michael O'Connor, MD - Emergency Medicine